 - Likely to get a career in health care, business, and law enforcement

-The Myers Briggs explanation of Persuaders is best described as a magnet that attracts people.
+Persuaders are best described as magnets that attract people.
 Their energetic, witty and humorous personalities are widely appreciated by those around them.
 They live for laughing and entertaining big crowds and aren’t very fond of talking about abstract ideas or taking part in complicated discussions about global issues.
 Instead, they prefer to be in the here and now — to talk in an easily understandable language, that people find easy to connect to.
 They often find it hard to stand still and prefer to leap into action rather than to strategize beforehand.
 This can mean that they find it hard to thrive in very organized structures, such as school, not because they are not smart but because they clash with their hands-on-learning mentality.

 - More frequently found among patients suffering from chronic pain